 But it takes some planning to get the popular meal.
-People begin ordering in October, months before the big day, since there are long waits on the big chicken day.
+People begin ordering in October, months before Christmas Day, since there are long waits on the big chicken day.
 About 3.6 million people take part in getting a chicken dinner on Christmas, and KFC sells about 1.5 million items related to the day.
 It’s KFC’s highest sales day during the year.

 KFC has 1,165 restaurants in Japan, and they opened their first one in Nagoya in 1970.
 The tradition has continued for over 40 years and has no signs of slowing.
 It would probably be hard to fathom for many Japanese that KFC is not even open in the United States on Christmas Day.